 - Medical Payments: Pretty obvious, it covers your medical bills

-- Uninsured or Underinsured Motorist: If someone hits you who has no insurance or who’s coverage isn’t enough to cover the bills, this will kick in to make up the difference
+- Uninsured or Underinsured Motorist: If someone hits you who has no insurance or whose coverage isn’t enough to cover the bills, this will kick in to make up the difference

-Think about the age of your car, what your health insurance covers and weigh up what you really need.
+Think about the age of your car, what your health insurance covers, and weigh up what you really need.
 If you have a new car, your manufacturer may have already thrown in a couple of years of roadside assistance.
 If you’re currently unemployed, you may not need the work loss payments.
-All things to consider when adding up your package.
+These are all things to consider when adding up your package.

 State Minimum Car Insurance